Patient Engagement Mobile Apps for Pharma

 Even though it’s medical representatives who drive the adoption of pharma products by clinics, hospitals and individual doctors, less than a half (43%) of MRs can make it through the receptionists, and only 7% will get a chance to talk to a doctor for at least 2 minutes.
 The statistics of MR efficiency is often not encouraging, to be fair.

 “Half of cancer specialists are saying that they would directly interact only on new products with MRs. 47% prefer to have communication over the email, 20% decline interaction with MRs, 40% do not meet MRs without prior appointments.”
 CMI Communication Media Research.

-Nevertheless, MRs play essential role as the primary channel to translate the benefits of pharma products and influence on major adopters — doctors and hospitals.
+Nevertheless, MRs play an essential role as the primary channel to translate the benefits of pharma products and influence on major adopters — doctors and hospitals.

-Therefore, such companies as Pfizer, Merck & Co. and Novartis actively equip their representatives with innovative digital tools to strengthen their credibility and relevance, reconnect with target audiences and improve the infrastructure around medical products.
+Knowing that, such companies as Pfizer, Merck & Co. and Novartis actively equip their representatives with innovative digital tools to strengthen their credibility and relevance, reconnect with target audiences and improve the infrastructure around medical products.